I know a few of you are quite curious about the escapades of Kim, ValeryAnne and myself in Coventry - as well as more about what we made. Here goes!

 My big regret is forgetting to take any photos while we were with Barb!
 All the more reason to meet up again though.

-But, I did at least remember to take a couple of photos of my 'partners in crime' - so I'll let them have the last word!
+But, I did at least remember to take a photo of my 'partners in crime' - so I'll let them have the last word!

 You'll just have to believe I was actually there :)